mikeizbicki/pgrollup/README.md

    1. not handling `NULL` values correctly, resulting in either failed `INSERT`s or silently incorrect results
    1. writing triggers for only the `INSERT` operation, forgetting about the `UPDATE`/`DELETE` operations, resulting in silently incorrect results when those operations are used

-   The pg\_rollup extension fully automates this entire process.
+   The pgrollup extension fully automates this entire process.
-   Rather than writing hundreds of lines of complex, error-prone trigger logic that describes *how* to update the rollup table, the pg\_rollup extension lets you write a short 3-4 line semantic description of *what* your rollup table should contain.
+   Rather than writing hundreds of lines of complex, error-prone trigger logic that describes *how* to update the rollup table, the pgrollup extension lets you write a short 3-4 line semantic description of *what* your rollup table should contain.
    The library automatically implements the *how* for you.
    The [Solution]() Section below shows the syntax and implementation details.